 There were good signs, but also moments of early season rust, with the cohesion – especially in the final third, not quite there.
 Captain Hiroki Sakai was a key loss – leaving the field in the 13th minute with an injury – as they missed his composure, vision and ability to weave a pass.

 But the base is still there; the work rate, the drive, the ability to absorb pressure and then find something when it is most needed.

 Auckland dominated the opening half.

-They had a decent penalty shout in the fifth minute, as Jesse Randall was clipped by goalkeeper Joshua Smit as he pursued a heavy touch but referee Lachlan Keevers was unmoved.
+They had a strong penalty shout in the fifth minute, as Jesse Randall was clipped by goalkeeper Joshua Smit as he pursued a heavy touch but referee Lachlan Keevers was unmoved, while the VAR choose not to intervene.

-Cosgrove was a focal point and had an air swing at a Francis de Vries free kick, which prompted some ironic cheers.
+Cosgrove was a focal point and had an air swing at a Francis de Vries’ free kick, which prompted some ironic cheers.
 But he had his moment in the 26th minute, directing his far post header accurately from a narrow angle, after another expert delivery from de Vries.

 It was an instant example of why he was recruited, with his 1.94m frame hanging in the air just long enough, above his marker.

 From there, Auckland had several chances to extend their lead.
 The lively Randall looked the most likely, dragging one shot narrowly wide, then forcing a brilliant save from Smit, as he tipped it onto his post.

 Adelaide hadn’t threatened much.
 Dan Hall and Jake Girdwood-Reich came up with early blocks, while Michael Woud was out quickly to stifle another attack.

-But Auckland looked fairly safe, before the Adelaide goal, which was a bolt from the blue.
+Auckland looked fairly safe, before the Adelaide goal, which was a bolt from the blue.

 While it was smart play from Luka Jovanovic, as he wriggled past three players before slotting home, it was a poor goal to concede, way below the defensive standards Auckland FC have set, as they seemed to switch off.